toddbranch/ECE382/notes/L31/index.md

 If a capture occurs:
 	- The TAR value is copied into the TACCRx register
-	- THe interrupt flag CCIFG is set
+	- The interrupt flag CCIFG is set

 ![Capture Cycle](capture_cycle.jpg)